Colorado Property Taxes 101

 (A Mill Levy is a tax rate that is applied to the assessed value of a property)

 2. How is property value (Actual Value) determined?
 All real property in Colorado is reappraised on a two-year cycle, in odd-numbered years.
-The actual value assigned to residential properties in 2023 and 2024 is based on market values as of June 30, 2022, as defined by sales of residential property in the 24-month period from July 1, 2020, to June 30, 2022.
+The actual value assigned to residential properties in 2025 and 2026 is based on market values as of June 30, 2024, as defined by sales of residential property in at least the 18-month period from January 1, 2023, to June 30, 2024.
 All sales are trended to the end of the data collection period.

 4. Where can I find information specifically about my property taxes?